maryash/maryash.github.io/127/assignments.md

 38.  **Due Date: 13 April** **Reading: Think CS: [Chapter 6](http://interactivepython.org/runestone/static/thinkcspy/Functions/toctree.html)**

         Fill in the missing function, monthString(), in the program, months.py (available at: [https://github.com/stjohn/csci127](https://github.com/stjohn/csci127)).
 The function should take number between 1 and 12 as a parameter and returns the corresponding month as a string.
-For example, if the parameter is 1, your function should return "January".
-If the parameter is 2, your function should return out "February", etc.
+For example, if the parameter is 1, your function should return `"January"`.
+If the parameter is `2`, your function should return out `"February"`, etc.

         Note: The grading scripts are expecting that your function is called monthString().
 You need to use that name, since instead of running the entire program, the scripts are "unit testing" the function-- that is, calling that function, in isolation, with differrent inputs to verify that it performs correctly.